On average across the year,

 On average across the year, yes, the United States is colder than North Carolina, United States . the United States has an average minimum temperature of 7°C/45°F and North Carolina, United States has an average minimum temperature of 11°C/52°F.

-no, the United States has less rain than
+Does the United States have more rain than North Carolina, United States?

 the United States's wettest month is June, with an average monthly rainfall of 102mm, which is drier than North Carolina, United States's wettest month (August, with an average monthly rainfall of 145mm).